Students walking in hallway

 Past speakers include Mintha Roach, former president and CEO of the Knoxville Utilities Board, and Meghann Erhart, vice president of supply chain strategy and strategic sales for Pilot/Flying J.

-Speakers invited to the summit have made their voices heard working in industries in which women are often underrepresented.
+Speakers invited to the summit have made their voices heard across industries.
 They seek to provide Haslam students, faculty and staff with inspiration and to serve as role models.

 Community Advancement Program

-CAP Advocates are responsible for representing the department at college fairs, school and corporate visits and community events as well as co-facilitate workshops and discussions around diversity and inclusion in the workplace.
+CAP Advocates are responsible for representing the department at college fairs, school and corporate visits and community events as well as co-facilitate workshops and discussions around community in the workplace.

 OACC PROGRAMS